shengkui/dualport/README.md

 Description
 -----------
 This project is a very simple dual-port test utility for serial port under Linux.
-It only supports full-duplex RS-232/RS-422 serial port, and doesn't support half-duplex RS-485.
+It only supports full-duplex serial port(RS-232/RS-422), and doesn't support half-duplex serial port(RS-485).

-Before run this utility, We must use a cable to connect two serial ports (in the example, we use ttyS0 and ttyS1).
-Pass these 2 serial ports to the program.
+Before run this utility, We must use a serial cable to connect two serial ports (in the example, we use ttyS0 and ttyS1).
 The program sends predefined data on both ports, and receives data on both ports.
-Then verifies them with predefined data pattern.
+Then verifies them with predefined data.

 Following are the arguments/options of the program:
 <pre>